 Might a similar instruction come soon for cannabis businesses?

-The clarifying joint statement is very clear that financial should continue to file SARs for cannabis businesses, though reporting from has noted that the rate of these reports being submitted has appeared to level off in the last quarter.
+The clarifying joint statement is very clear that financial should continue to file SARs for cannabis businesses, though reporting from Marijuana Moment has noted that the rate of these reports being submitted has appeared to level off in the last quarter.

 The House passed the legislation in September, though it is unclear whether there is enough support to also clear the Senate.
-The chair of the Senate Banking Committee has said that he would like his panel to vote on the legislation before the year’s end, though he also stated that would like to see be made to the bill, including clarifications on interstate banking and money laundering issues.
+The chair of the Senate Banking Committee has said that he would like his panel to vote on the legislation before the year’s end, though he also stated that would like to see a number of changes be made to the bill, including clarifications on interstate banking and money laundering issues.

 If the bill were to pass the Senate and signed into law by President Donald Trump, it’s likely that financial regulators would also ask banks to cease filing SARs on cannabis companies, just as they have now done for hemp businesses.